stanleychuys/Temp_Readme_Files/README_meta-runbmc-nuvoton.md

       > _Please replace **192.168.0.101** with your IP configuration for Ubuntu._
       > _The ldapsearch example is to display all the data stored in the LDAP server using a TLS connection._

-    * You could use the account **user1** stored in the LDAP server to log in WebUI running on Poleg.
+    * You could use the account **user1** stored in the LDAP server to log in WebUI running on BMC.

       + Some descriptions about the LDIF used by the LDAP server and authentication process are provided here.
 Please refer to the six snapshots in the following description.
         > _To login using an account, the authentication logic has to check the following criteria._